rosalindfranklininstitute/pyscicat/docs/ingesting.md

 Methods `h5Get` and `h5GetDict` in `h5tools` can be used to easily extract a single piece of metadata or a group of metadata entries from an HDF5 file.
 These methods have error hancling and default handling.

-Moreover, an automated method `extractScientificMetadata` is available with the HDF5 tools accompanying pyscicat.
+Moreover, an automated method `scientific_metadata` is available with the HDF5 tools accompanying pyscicat.
 This method reads the entire tree from an HDF5 file structure, and converts this to a dictionary of keys, values and units that can be used directly to populate the scientific metadata field.